nitk-nest/NeST/docs/source/user/config.rst

 the same parameter has different values in different files, the one with the higher priority is chosen)

-Now, let's take a look at all the parametes that can be configured
+Now, let's take a look at all the parameters that can be configured

 .. note::
     | To be read as